jemimamanwana/Gidmas-Prime/README.md

 # Gidmas-Prime
-A home schooling website to help studnets learn
+A home schooling website to help students leran online in a more Advanced wayy using AI